SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/oauth_profile.md

 - `access_level_groups_claim_string_format` (String) The format of the access level groups claim value when it is a string.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"single"`.
 The allowed values and their meaning are:

 <pre>
-"single" - When the claim is a string, it is interpreted as a single group.
+"single" - When the claim is a string, it is interpreted as as single group.
 "space-delimited" - When the claim is a string, it is interpreted as a space-delimited list of groups, similar to the "scope" claim.
 </pre>
- Available since 2.32.
+ Available since SEMP API version 2.32.
 - `client_id` (String) The OAuth client id.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `""`.
 - `client_redirect_uri` (String) The OAuth redirect URI.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `""`.
 - `client_required_type` (String) The required value for the TYP field in the ID token header.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"JWT"`.